karwa/swift-url/README.md

 And of course, it's written in **100% Swift**.

-> [**NEW**] The documentation is currently being rewritten for DocC.
-You can check out the preview [here](https://karwa.github.io/swift-url-docs-test/main/documentation/weburl/).
+> [**NEW**] The documentation has been entirely rewritten for DocC!
->  It's still being worked on, but it's already much better than the existing docs.
+> It's hard to overstate what an enormous improvement it is - just check it out for yourself!

-- The [Getting Started](GettingStarted.md) guide contains an overview of how to use the `WebURL` type.
+The [Documentation](https://karwa.github.io/swift-url/main/documentation/weburl/) is the best place to learn about WebURL.

-- The [API Reference](https://karwa.github.io/swift-url/) contains more detail about specific functionality.
+Note: The documentation at `/main/documentation/weburl` is built from the `main` branch, but you can also visit the stable documentation for a specific version (e.g. `/0.2.1/documentation/weburl`).

 # Using WebURL in your project